2025-ilaria/project-/sparql-queries.md

 The query generated a long list of predicates related to various theatres.
 We used it as reference.

 ## 🔍 Gaps identified
+Considering the results of Query 2 and Query 3 the gaps we think can be added to enrich Teatro Massimo are:
 <ul>
   <li>📛 The full name</li>
   <li>👷‍♂️ The architects</li>